 In recent years, the topic of climate change has been intertwined with the UK property market.
 As 40% of UK emissions come from households, more to be done to improve the energy and carbon efficiency of many homes across the UK.

-On top of this, from April 2025, any property being let to new tenants will need to have an energy performance certificate (EPC) rating of C or higher.
+On top of this, from 2028, any property being let to new or existing tenants will need to have an energy performance certificate (EPC) rating of C or higher.
 There could be fines of up to £30,000 if a property does not comply.
 Landlords will need to take note.

 It is perhaps not surprising, then, that ‘green’ homes are increasingly in demand among both renters and prospective buyers.
 In fact, recent research found that 82% of buyers would pay more for an energy-efficient property, while properties with energy-efficient features sell with a premium of £40,000.

 The cost-of-living crisis, which has been driven by a rise in energy bills, will likely only heighten interest in energy-efficient properties.
-Therefore, by replacing old light bulbs with LEDs, swapping out old boilers for new condensing ones, and cutting down on draughts, you can increase the property’s profitability, as well as its sustainability.
+Therefore, by replacing old light bulbs with LEDs, swapping out old boilers for new condensing ones, cutting down on draughts, or insulating your walls, you can increase the property’s profitability, as well as its sustainability.
 This will likely contribute to higher house values in the years to come.

 Finally, double-glazing the windows of a property is a sure-fire way of increasing energy efficiency.
 18% of renters say that they would pay more rent if new windows were installed.
 Therefore, such refurbishments could increase both a property’s earning potential via renting and sale.